Eric Temple Bell

 Eric Temple Bell (7 February 1883 - 21 December 1960) was a mathematician, educator and science fiction writer who lived in the United States for most of his life.
 He published non-fiction using his given name and fiction as John Taine.

 Early life and education

 Eric Temple Bell was born in Peterhead, Aberdeen, Scotland as third of three children to Helen Jane Lyall and James Bell Jr. His father, a factor, relocated to San Jose, California, in 1884, when Eric was fifteen months old.
 After his father died on 4 January 1896, the family returned to Bedford, England.

 Bell was educated at Bedford Modern School, where his teacher Edward Mann Langley inspired him to continue the study of mathematics.
 Bell returned to the United States, by way of Montreal, in 1902.
-He received degrees from Stanford University (1904), the University of Washington (1908), and Columbia University (1912) (where he was a student of Cassius Jackson Keyser).
+He received degrees in mathematics from Stanford University (1904), the University of Washington (1908), and Columbia University (1912) (where he was a student of Cassius Jackson Keyser).